Spring City, Bahamas

-Spring City is a town in the Abaco Islands, Bahamas.
+Spring City is a town in the Abaco Islands, northern Bahamas.
 It is almost directly south of Marsh Harbour.
 It is also a part of the Marsh Harbour-Spring City Township.
 It is located 4 meters above sea-level, making it prone to global warming.
 As of 2010, its population was 500.

+The town is named for a blue hole, which is found near the back of the settlement in the pine forest.
+During the Wilson city era of logging operations, the railroad passed by the blue hole to fill up on water.
+Spring city was started in 1959, to house Bahamian staff for the Ownes Illinois pulpwood operation, at Snake Cay.
+The settlement began to decline after the pulpwood and sugar operations shut down, however it was still home to hundreds of people.
+During Hurricane Dorian, on September 1st 2019, the town was heavily damaged and most of its residents were displaced.
+Today, due to rebuilding efforts and resettlement, Spring city has made a comeback.